-On July 10, 2014, the Company signed a Mining Option Agreement with Roughrider on the Genesis Property.
+On July 10, 2014, the Company signed a Mining Option Agreement with Roughrider Exploration Limited ("Roughrider") on the Genesis Property.
 Roughrider can acquire up to an 85% interest in the Genesis Property in exchange for 3,939,656 common shares, \$1,000,000 cash, and \$5,000,000 in exploration expenditures over four years.
-Upon acquisition of an 85% interest in the Genesis Property by Roughrider, Kivalliq's remaining 15% interest in the project will be carried through to completion of a bankable feasibility study and a recommendation from the board of Roughrider to proceed to commercial production.
-Kivalliq will be project operator for at least the first two years of the agreement.
-Pursuant to the Mining option Agreement, Kivalliq acquired ownership of 1,969,828 common shares of Roughrider.
+Upon acquisition of an 85% interest in the Genesis Property by Roughrider, Kivalliq's remaining 15% interest will be carried through to completion of a bankable feasibility study and a recommendation from the board of Roughrider to proceed to commercial production.
+Pursuant to the Mining Option Agreement, Kivalliq acquired ownership of 1,969,828 common shares of Roughrider.